Naught0/naught0.github.io/data/posts/combinator.md

 The first thing I needed was a way to determine which MTG cards result in infinite combos when played together.

 Luckily, as with most things, someone has already solved that problem for me.
 [Commander Spellbook](https://commanderspellbook.com/) contains tens of thousands of MTG combos submitted by the community.
-They previously shipped their entire database of combos as part of their frontend bundle in a JSON blob.
-I loaded this blob into pandas to do the card-crunching.
+They previously shipped their entire database of combos as part of their frontend bundle in a big blob of JSON.
+I loaded this blob into [pandas](https://pandas.pydata.org/) to do the card-crunching.

 The logic for finding combos looked something like this: